The gripping account of Babylon’s last days and Israel’s return to the Promised land

 Belshazzar shot him a hateful look.
 “It’s the gods.
 They’re teasing us!
 They’re prophesying the impossible.”

 Nintu’s face mirrored the young prince’s pain, but at the same time, it revealed his stoic appreciation of fate’s unpredictability.
 He gripped Belshazzar’s slight shoulders, forcing eye contact.
-“Why try to comprehend what is still beyond our understanding?”
+“Why even try to comprehend what is still beyond our understanding?”

 “Well, it’s not beyond mine, and I can.”
 Belshazzar pushed Nintu’s hands from his shoulders.
 “If what Zerubbabel says is true, some god is promising him a nation, and that’s impossible.”